brandons209/Red-bot-Cogs/README.md

 - Users can customize their role name and color through the bot.
 - Blacklist words that aren't allowed in role names.
 - Automatically create/manage personal roles.
+- Users can add and remove role icons if the guild has the feature

 #### Pony
 Search derpibooru for pony images.
 Ported from [Alzarath](https://github.com/Alzarath/Booru-Cogs).